FEATURED ONLINE MBA PROGRAMS

 - SMPS Wisconsin (http://www.smpswisconsin.org/site/): Society for Marketing Professional Services in Wisconsin

-In 2012, small businesses represented 97.7 percent of all employers in Wisconsin, according to the Small Business Association (SBA).
+In 2014, 42.3% of Wisconsin’s private sector employees worked for businesses that had less than 50 employers in Wisconsin, according to the US Bureau of Labor and Statistics.
 Because of this, aspiring business professionals in Wisconsin pursuing bachelor’s or master’s degrees in business administration, marketing, finance, accounting, human resources or other key areas often aim to specialize their education as they prepare to launch the next big startup.

-In fact, the top fastest-growing companies in Wisconsin between 2010 and 2013 in terms of revenue were all small businesses in industries such as health, retail, computer software, business services, and manufacturing:
+In fact, the top fastest-growing companies in Wisconsin in terms of revenue as of 2015 were all small businesses in industries such as computer software, social media, and business services (Inc.com Top 500 list):

 How Earning a Business Degree Could Help you Secure a High Paying Job